 Basically a nuclear fall out shelter for your bike so you can mad-max the roads after the bombs drop, Eurosecure produce a garage without the bricks and mortar.

+Maybe a bit over the top for some people, but your bike-bunker could protect your pride and joy.
 It can also double up as your nuclear bunker, so be sure to keep some tins stashed away at the back for when you go motorcycling at the end of the world.

 - Ben’s training log week 1.Weekly Stats: Rides: 2 Time trial (12km long) Negative Split and Zone 2 recovery (8km)Runs: 2 (Couch to 5k week 2, run 1 and week 1 run 3)Other activities: Indoor Bouldering & Rock Climbing I’m not the fastest out there, and I know it, but… Read More »Ben’s training log week 1.